Best Games Like Civilization

 Compared to most games that fall under the 4X umbrella, grand strategy prioritizes both combat and diplomacy but may also allow for other playstyles.

-And just like with the Civ series, there’s no shortage of expansions and add-ons to keep the fun going once you’re done with the base game.
+And just like with the Civ series, there’s no scarcity of expansions and add-ons to keep the enjoyment going once you’re done with the base game.

 Europa Universalis IV has a lot in common with Civilization, focusing on planning out strategies ahead of time to prevent your opponent from gaining a foothold.

-Since the game is about overcoming historical imbalances, you’ll have to work tirelessly to keep other nations in check while still providing for your own people.
+Since the game is about overcoming historical imbalances, you’ll have to work relentlessly to keep other nations in check while still providing for your own populace.

 The campaign can be quite lengthy, giving you plenty of time to come to grips with its systems and figure out how to outsmart the AI.